QIWI-API/payments-docs/payments_en.html.md

 # Server Notifications {#callback}

-The Protocol supports the following notification types: `payment`, `capture`, `refund`, and `bill`.
+The Protocol supports the following notification types: `PAYMENT`, `CAPTURE`, `REFUND`, and `BILL`.

-A notification is an inbound POST request with body containing JSON serialized payment data in UTF-8 codepage.
+A notification is an incoming POST request with body containing JSON serialized payment data in UTF-8 codepage.

 <aside class="success">
 Payment notification (callback) sends exclusively by HTTPS protocol to port 443.
 The server certificate must be issued by trusted certification center like Comodo, Verisign, Thawte etc.